 Your little one eats between meals.
 This means that they eat little snacks without any fixed schedule, so they usually aren’t hungry during meal times:

 - Remember that snack portions must be small.
 For example, proteins have to be the size of your kid’s palm, and any other foods can be sized by one or two spoonfuls.

-Remember that many kids go through this; this stage is a result of many factors such as a decrease in children’s growth, temperament, food presentation, and even genetics.
-As long as your son is growing appropriately and your pediatrician verifies he is healthy, try to keep a meal schedule that he likes and don’t show him any frustration.
-Let him see you eat and show a positive attitude towards food.
+Remember that many kids go through this!
+This stage is a result of many factors such as a decrease in children’s growth, temperament, food presentation, and even genetics.
+As long as your child is growing appropriately and your pediatrician verifies they are healthy, try to keep a meal schedule that they like and don’t show them any frustration.
+Let them see you eat and show a positive attitude towards food.